I shall call him squishy and he shall be mine and he shall be my squishy

 It’s just one aspect of the movie’s visual genius, but it is, I think, a microcosm of the constant creativity and vision in this film.
 This is one of CGI’s first masterpieces, and still one of its greatest.
 Nearly twenty years have passed, the rendering technology improved exponentially, but Finding Nemo has endured.

-The opening of Finding Nemo might be the most effective in animation history — and, yes, I’ve seen Up.
+The opening of Finding Nemo might be the most effective in animation history — and, yes, I’ve seen Up and The Lion King.
 The visceral gut punch of seeing Marlin lose his wife and family to a barracuda attack, only to be left with just one child who bears a physical disability that’s a constant reminder of that loss, puts us in the mindset of the overbearing father more than the restless youngster — an unusual position in the lineage of overprotective parent stories.

 The subsequent separation story is full of a sense of danger rare in kids films.
 Every obstacle that Marlin encounters feels genuinely life-threatening, while the prospect of Nemo getting adopted from his new tank by a murderous child is daunting.

 The plot is highly episodic, which is typically a turn-off for me.
 Yet Finding Nemo never feels like it’s resetting between any of its scenes; the film’s narrative momentum builds and builds as father and son overcome obstacle after obstacle on their way to reuniting.